-Recall that linear footage is a length measurement.
-On the other hand, square footage is an area measurement, so it’s a two-dimensional measurement.
+Recall that linear footage is a one-dimensional length measurement.
+On the other hand, square footage is an area measurement, and thus is a two-dimensional measurement.

-You can use our conversion calculator to change measurements between them if needed.
+You can use our conversion calculator to calculate square feet from linear feet measurements and vice-versa.

 Common Lengths in Linear Feet

 Refer to the chart below for common lengths in inches and their equivalent linear footage measurements.